gianlucarusso/academic-kickstart/content/publications/radio/index.md

     url: 'https://gianlucarusso.github.io/radioappendix_april24.pdf'
 ---

 ## Abstract

-The advent of the radio networks in the early twentieth century marked the inception of the first national media platform in US history.
+<p align="justify"> The advent of the radio networks in the early twentieth century marked the inception
+of the first national media platform in US history.
 This development coincided with the conclusion of the Age of Mass Migration, a historical period characterized by record-high diversity within the US society.
 How did the sudden rise of national radio